sandorex/arcam/README.md

 #### Toolbox / Distrobox
 Both are great at their job, to provide a seamless integration with the host but not sandboxing

-Box provides sandbox by default approach where you choose where to sacrifice sandboxing for convenience
+Aracam provides sandboxed experience by default, and it's your job to choose where/when to sacrifice security for convenience, it's highly configurable